NFL Schedule: Super Bowl Rematch, L.A. Chargers Debut & All The Primetime Games

 Related NFL “Fully Committed” To ‘Thursday Night Football’, Denies Report That League Will Consider Sacking It

-This year’s annual Thanksgiving tripleheader will see the Minnesota Viking at the Detroit Lions (9:30 PM PT, Fox), followed by the Los Angeles Chargers at Dallas Cowboys (1:30 PM PT, CBS) and the Washington Redskins hosting the New York Giants (5:30 PM PT, NBC).
+This year’s annual Thanksgiving tripleheader will see the Minnesota Vikings at the Detroit Lions (9:30 PM, Fox), followed by the Chargers at Dallas (1:30 PM, CBS) and the Washington Redskins hosting the New York Giants (5:30 PM, NBC).
 With Christmas falling on a Monday, ESPN will air at Battle of the Rabid Fans as the Oakland Raiders visit the Philadelphia Eagles.

-The 2017 season will mark the NFL’s $50M deal with Amazon for streaming rights to Thursday night games.
+The NFL’s International Series this year will feature another regular-season game played in Mexico City, with the Patriots playing the Raiders at Estadio Azteca on November 19.
+There also will be four games in London: the Baltimore Ravens at Jacksonville Jaguars (6:30 a.m., September 24, Wembley Stadium), the Saints at the Dolphins (6:30 a.m., October 1, Wembley), the Arizona Cardinals at the Los Angeles Rams (10 a.m., October 22, Twickenham Stadium) and the Vikings at the Cleveland Browns (6: 30 a.m.
+October 29, Twickenham).

 The teams with a leading five primetime games in 2017 include the national favorites the Patriots, Cowboys and Steelers along with the resurgent Falcons.
-Here are all the primetime games for the 2016 NFL season:
+Here are all the primetime games for the 2017 NFL season, which will mark the start of NFL’s $50M deal with Amazon for streaming rights to Thursday night games:

 Thursday Night Football